WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 There are several frameworks and technologies used for desktop application development, each with its own strengths and characteristics.
 Some of the popular ones are:
-- Electron (used by editors like VS Code and Atom)
+- [Electron](https://www.electronjs.org/) (used by editors like VS Code and Atom)
-- Tauri ( Rust based toolchain for creating desktop apps using common web frameworks )
+- [Tauri](https://tauri.app/) (Rust-based toolchain for creating desktop apps using common web frameworks )
-- JavaFX (cross platform Java library, successor to Java SWING)
+- [JavaFX](https://openjfx.io/) (cross-platform Java library, successor to Java SWING)
-- Qt (the framework behind the KDE suite )
+- [Qt](https://www.qt.io/) (the framework behind the KDE suite )
-- GTK (the most common linux framework, employed by GNOME, MATE, XFCE and almost all non-KDE descendents)
+- [GTK](https://www.gtk.org/) (the most common Linux framework, employed by GNOME, MATE, XFCE and almost all non-KDE descendants)

 In this task, you need to build a simple file manager that allows users to organize, view, and manipulate files and folders on their computer.

 Implement a GUI application with the common features found in file managers:
 1. Support for basic file and folder operations such as creating, deleting, copying, and renaming files and folders.
-2. Easy access to information about files and folders like size, type, date created, date modified, permissions (the Properties dialog box basically).
+2. Easy access to information about files and folders like size, type, date created, date modified, and permissions (the Properties dialogue box, basically).
-3. The quick access pane - the pane which shows your library folders (documents, downloads etc), attached devices, etc for easy navigation.
+3. The quick access pane - the pane which shows your library folders (documents, downloads), attached devices, etc, for easy navigation.
-4. Graceful error handling - appropriate dialog boxes for say a failed operation (due to lack of permissions).
+4. Graceful error handling - appropriate dialogue boxes for, say, a failed operation (due to lack of permissions).

 Feel free to implement any other features that you find on your preferred file manager!